UstadMobile/UstadMobile/ARCHITECTURE.md

 Learning Spaces are to Ustad Mobile what a workspace is to Slack.
 Each space has its own users, classes, library, etc. Schools, projects, companies, etc can each have their own learning space.
 Each Learning Space will have a specific URL.
+Each Learning Space has its own database (Postgres or SQLite).

 In the ideal world the client app would not be linked to any specific server URL at compile time.
 However: